joeyajames/Python/README.md

 You are invited to subscribe to my video channel, and to download and use any code in this Python repository, according to the MIT License.
-Feel free to post any comments on my YouTube channel.
+Feel free to post any comments on my YouTube channel. i am very happy to see you there on my you tube channel.excited!!!!!!!!!

 Joe James.
 Fremont, California.